Estimated reading time: 38 minutes

 Cornerstone Page Builder

 The real power reveals itself once you fire-up Cornerstone.
 Cornerstone is a full front-end live Page builder integrated with the X and the Pro theme.
 In X, it needs to be installed as a plugin, while Pro users have it integrated into the theme.
 In Pro, Cornerstone represents a family of builders that includes the Layout Builder, Header Builder, Page Builder, Footer Builder, and Grid Editor. the Layout provides the structure based on basic building blocks:

 Sections are the top building blocks.
 They accept Rows.
 Rows are Flexbox powered, so we can place Columns inside them in any order, size and reflowing rules.
 We can nest rows inside columns, which allows more complex layouts.
 We can also insert standalone DIV elements, allowing locally laying out other elements.
-But, that is just the beginning: we can turn-on Flexbox layout on the Columns, and if that is not enough we can activate CSS Grid!
+But, that is just the beginning: we can turn-on Flexbox layout inside Columns and DIVs, and if that is not enough we can activate CSS Grid!

 So the layout options are: